shafazahammed/student_management/README.md

-# student management port in codeigniter
+# student management portal in codeigniter